awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

    To connect to the DB instance as the master user, use the user name and password that appear\.
 **Important**
 You can't view the master user password again\.
 If you don't record it, you might have to change it\.
 If you need to change the master user password after the DB instance is available, you can modify the DB instance to do so\.
-For more information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 1. For **Databases**, choose the name of the new Microsoft SQL Server DB instance\.

    On the RDS console, the details for new DB instance appear\.
 The DB instance has a status of **creating** until the DB instance is ready to use\.
 When the state changes to **available**, you can connect to the DB instance\.
 Depending on the DB instance class and the amount of storage, it can take up to 20 minutes before the new instance is available\.
 ![\[Screenshot of the DB instance details.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQLSvr-Launch05.png)

-## Connecting to Your Sample SQL Server DB Instance<a name="CHAP_GettingStarted.Connecting.SQLServer"></a>
+## Connecting to your sample SQL Server DB instance<a name="CHAP_GettingStarted.Connecting.SQLServer"></a>

 In this procedure, you connect to your sample DB instance by using Microsoft SQL Server Management Studio \(SSMS\)\.